Martha de la Torre

 Martha de la Torre (born July 13, 1957) is an Ecuadorian American publisher and entrepreneur, as well as the co-founder and president of El Clasificado and EC Hispanic Media.
-In 2000, de la Torre was named Hispanic Business Woman of the Year by the US Hispanic Chamber of Commerce.
+In 2000, de la Torre was named Hispanic Business Woman of the Year by the United States Hispanic Chamber of Commerce.

 Early life and education

 De la Torre was born in Los Angeles to an Ecuadorian mother and father, Elvia and Bolivar de la Torre.
 They were both born in Ambato, Ecuador and immigrated to the United States in the 1950s.
 Elvia and Bolivar are American citizens.